Abylopsis tetragona: Description / Behavior

 Abylopsis tetragona is a species of siphonophore in the family Abylidae.
 Abylopsis tetragona is a colonial organism, which is primarily gelatinous and measures about 1 cm.
 This species has an anterior nectophore as well as a posterior nectophore that is three times as wide.
 Both facets are less regularly pentagonal.
 A. tetragona has radial symmetry and has two basal teeth.
 This species has an exoskeleton of chitin and are almost entirely marine.
 The A. tetragona has two body forms; a polyp and a medusa.
 All hydrozoans have many cells that can form into two tissue types: epidermis and gastrodermis.
 Abylopsis tetragona's common name is siphonophore and can be defined as eurythermal and euryhaline, meaning that they can endure a wide range of temperatures and salinities.
 Siphonophores, at first sight, can be thought to be a long mega-animal, as seen in the picture to the right.
 But looking at it more closely, this mega-organism is made up of individual organisms called zooids (attached polyps medusae).
 Each zooid has a different role within the colony.
 Abylopsis tetragona lacks pneumatophores (which aid buoyancy), and has a nectophore.
 This means that A. tetragona uses its swimming bells to help with the locomotion of the colony.
 Siphonophores can form bioluminescent structures, enabling them to lure their prey and provide some defense mechanism against their predators.
 This species attaches itself to shells, seaweed, and other surfaces at the bottom of the ocean.

 Distribution

 Abylopsis tetragona can be found at depths between 0 and 200m deep from the tropical to temperate oceans.
 This species is abundant in the Atlantic, Pacific, and Indian Ocean, as well as the Mediterranean Sea.
 In the Atlantic Ocean and the Mediterranean sea, the Abylopsis tetragona is mainly found between the depths of 50 and 200m.
-This species lives in both coastal and open waters.
-This species can be found at depths of 100m at night through vertical migration.
+This species lives in both coastal and open waters, and can be found at depths of 100m at night through vertical migration.